sungjungk/fp-scanner-hacking/README.md

 # Attack Vector
 An attacker who sniffs encrypted fingerprint image can easily decrypt the fingerprint image using the key and initialization vector.
-Moreover, it is easy to conduct chosen-plaintext attacks or dictionary attacks when it uses the same initialization vector.
+Moreover, it is easy to perform the above attack by using reproducible initial vector.

 # How to build
 You require the following to build this project: